QinqinAndMacaulayCat/ml_project/docs/ml_proposal.md

 Model Description

 This project predicts corporate bond credit spreads using both linear and nonlinear regression models.
-We apply Ridge, Lasso, ElasticNet, Decision Tree, and XGBoost to compare model performance and explore the trade-off between interpretability and flexibility.
+We apply Ridge, Lasso, ElasticNet, Decision Tree, and Boosting to compare model performance and explore the trade-off between interpretability and flexibility.

 Linear models with regularization (Ridge, Lasso, ElasticNet) reduce overfitting and highlight key predictors with stable coefficients.
-In contrast, tree-based methods (Decision Tree and XGBoost) allow nonlinear interactions and capture complex relationships between firm characteristics, market variables, and macroeconomic factors.
+In contrast, tree-based methods (Decision Tree and Boosting) allow nonlinear interactions and capture complex relationships between firm characteristics, market variables, and macroeconomic factors.

-The models are evaluated using out-of-sample metrics such as RMSE, MAE, and R².
+The models are evaluated using out-of-sample metrics such as RMSE, MAE, and $R^2$.
 This comparison helps identify which model best explains the variation in credit spreads and which features drive those differences.

 | Model | Description |
 |--------|--------------|